Welcome to my site!

 Outside of running, few sports are as universally accessible.

-The bike plays a role as both a fitness experience and an environmentally-friendly, low-cost commuting tool.
+The bicycle plays a role as both a fitness experience and an environmentally-friendly, low-cost commuting tool.

 A Passion For Cycling

-As a child, my bike was my favorite toy.
+As a child, my little blue bicycle was my favorite toy.
 For me, it was freedom, adrenaline, friendships, adventure and creativity rolled into one toy.

 Whether I was pedaling through town with my brother riding on the handlebars (not advised), riding it down the steep face of a dirt berm on a new construction site (the foreman chased us away), pedaling to the corner shop for eggs and milk, or creating new paths through the woods…

-…any day with my bike was always guaranteed to be a good day
+…any day with my bicycle was always guaranteed to be a good day

-The entire bike ride was only 4 miles, but as an almost 10-year-old pedaling my undersized 20″ bike, it was one of those epic days you remember forever.
+The entire ride was only 4 miles, but as an almost 10-year-old feverishly pedaling my undersized 20″ bicycle, it was one of those epic days you remember forever.

-As I grew older, I kept spending my allowance money on used bikes that would break down.
+As I grew older, I kept investing my allowance money on used bicycles that would invariably break down.
 We ended up with a pretty disgusting heap of junk bicycles that dad had to haul off in his pickup.

-It wasn’t until I bought a used lady’s Cannondale at auction that I began to understand the difference in bike quality.
+It wasn’t until I bought a used lady’s Cannondale road bike at auction that I began to understand the difference in quality.

 This Cannondale had serious issues with a tired, worn-out drivetrain.
 I never did get it to shift correctly.
 On top of that, it was too small for me.